-What is being done to prepare on-campus housing for spring semester residents?
+What is being done to prepare on-campus housing for summer semester residents?

 The Office of Residential Life and Facilities Management have been working to thoroughly clean all housing and will be implementing safety measures for the arrival of students following guidelines from public health officials.
-We are following guidance from the World Health Organization and the Centers for Disease Control and Prevention and will continue to adjust as new information emerges.
+We are following guidance from the World Health Organization, Minnesota Department of Health, and the Centers for Disease Control and Prevention and will continue to adjust as new information emerges.